Classical Guitar Lessons – Palo Alto, Mountain View and surrounding area

 While obtaining his artist diploma, Chris discovered his love for teaching and has been on the staff of the Musikschule City-West (formerly Berlin-Wilmersdorf), the Waldschule in Berlin and other public schools in Berlin that offer instrumental instruction as part of their curriculum.

-He is currently the president of the board of directors of the South Bay Guitar Society.
+He is on the board of directors of the South Bay Guitar Society, on which he served as president from 2016 to 2020.

 In summer 2015, Chris relocated to the San Francisco Bay Area where he teaches – specifically in the Palo Alto/Mountain View area.
 Anyone interested in lessons can contact him at email@example.com.